 “Many a curious eyebrow is raised, when people learn that Mopane, an orphaned elephant calf at HESC, often enjoys eating a decent portion of fresh adult elephant dung.
 It may sound strange, but it is a natural phenomenon called ‘coprophagia’ that is seen in many animals, not only elephants, whereby they eat the feces of their elders.
 It is most common in baby elephants that are transitioning from drinking only milk to including solid foods into their diets.
 It’s important that young elephants digest fresh faeces, as this assists them in digesting the vegetation that they eat, by obtaining important bacteria that they don’t produce on their own, at a young age.
 In essence, it creates healthy bacteria to aid digestion of plants.”

-At the stables, we collect the dung and check in on Fishan, an elephant bull who broke his leg stepping into a hole at Camp Jabulani.
-Not a simple injury to heal for such a large animal, but the dedicated carers and wildlife vets at the lodge carried out x-rays and fitted him with a cast.
+At the stables, we collect the dung and check in on Fishan, an elephant bull who broke his leg by accidentally stepping into a hole at Camp Jabulani.
+Not a simple injury to heal for such a large animal, but the dedicated carers and leading wildlife vets carried out x-rays and fitted him with casts.
 The decision was eventually made to let him rest and heal naturally.

 When Adine and I meet up with him, one of the carers is feeding him, while the rest of the herd has their morning exercise, before heading out to forage in the wild.